MakeSchool-Tutorials/Makestagram-Swift-V3/P08-Handling-New-Users/content.md

 The other method of writing data is using `updateChildValues`.
 The `updateChildValues` method will write data at the specified location without overwriting other existing values or child nodes.

-One capability of the `updateChildValues` is the ability to simultaneously write specific children at multiple locations.
+One capability of the `updateChildValues` method is the ability to simultaneously write specific children at multiple locations.
 We'll explore this concept later, but keep it in the back of your head for now.

 Let's look at how we would implement `setValue`: